The Keto Diet

 High blood sugar can have toxic effects, causing severe harm and potentially leading to death if untreated.

-After years of intake of saturated fat (as from animal products) and fat derived from sugar and refined carbs (much of which converts to fat, as described above), this fat eventually fills up the cells.
+The fat created from excess sugar eventually fills up the cells.
 Cells, full of fat, eventually stop responding to insulin.
 This is called insulin resistance.

 Under this condition, your pancreas produces even more insulin to try to lower your blood sugar levels.
 This leads to high insulin levels in your blood.